jpmml/docs-jpmml-org/docs/conversion/sklearn/xgboost.md

 ])
 ```

-The `ColumnTransformer` meta-transformer produces a uniform NumPy matrix.
+This column transformer produces a homogeneous NumPy array.

-XGBoost estimators in their default configuraion would assume that all columns are continuous columns, and partition them using continuous splits.
+Just like [LightGBM estimators](lightgbm.md#ordinal-encoding), XGBoost estimators in their default configuraion would assume that all columns are continuous columns, and partition them using continuous splits.

 Override this behaviour using the `feature_types` parameter.
 The appropriate value is a list of string enums, where `q` denotes continuous columns and `c` categorical ones.